ayush4898/html_css_project/README.md

-This is a simple and attractive template for your profile made by using pure html, css and javascript.
+This is a simple and attractive template for your profile made by using pure html, css.